What is it?

 Who gets it?

 Almost all children have had RSV by the time they are two years old.
 Children who first get it under 6 months of age (or who have serious underlying illnesses) are at the highest risk for severe disease.
 Thankfully, severe RSV infection is very uncommon in the first 6 weeks of life, because these babies still have antibodies from their mothers.

-RSV occurs throughout the world, and in each location, it tends to occur in yearly winter outbreaks.
+RSV occurs throughout the world, and in each location, it tends to occur in yearly winter outbreaks, starting in the fall and peaking mid-winter.
 In the northern hemisphere, the peak of the epidemic is usually in January, February, or March, although in some years it may begin earlier and/or end later.
-Although most babies have mild illness, almost 125,000 infants are sick enough to be hospitalized with RSV each year in the United States.
+Although most babies have mild illness, almost 80,000 infants are sick enough to be hospitalized with RSV each year in the United States.

 Typically, a parent, or more likely an older sibling, comes down with a bad cold first.
 He or she exposes the baby to the virus.
 The time from exposure to illness is usually about 4 days, give or take a few.

 Then the infant typically develops a runny nose and a red throat.
 Over the next 3 days or so, the infant gets sicker.
 Symptoms might include cough, wheezing, and sometimes a fever or an ear infection.
 In most infants, this is as severe as RSV gets.

 The virus runs its course over about a week or two.